abaretta/nu.baretta.nad/README.md

 * enabling / disabling power saving mode

 Standby modes

-The NAD D7050 features two standby modes: 'ECO mode' and 'Network standby'.
-In Network standby mode the device is fully reachable via the network but still uses 15W continously.
+The NAD D7050 features two standby power saving modes: 'ECO mode' and 'Network standby'.
+In Network standby mode the device is fully reachable via the network but still uses 15W continuously.

 In ECO mode the amplifier only uses about 1W.
 However in this mode it can only be switched on via IR or by physically touching the on/off button on top of the device.

 Auto shutoff

-The 'auto shutoff' feature activates the chosen standby mode after idling for 30 minutes.
+The 'auto shutoff' feature activates the chosen power saving mode after idling for 30 minutes.

 # Changelog

+**Version 0.0.2:**
+- Textual corrections

 **Version 0.0.1:**
 - Initial version